 - 1. Maintain the quality of the Town's housing stock. - Increase cooperation among both public and private agencies to address the provision of affordable housing for residents. - 3.
 Increase the range of affordable housing types and prices in order to meet the needs of the residents. - 4.
 Minimize the environmental impact of residential growth. - 5.
-Maintain a residential growth rate of 3 percent per year, which is what the Town experienced between 1990 and 2000. - 6.
+Support a residential growth rate based on U.S. Census and Wisconsin Department of Administration, Demographic Services Center estimations. - 6.
 Increase the supply of housing available to both seasonal workers and year-round residents. - 7.
 Support the maintenance and rehabilitation of the Town's existing housing stock. - 8.
-Increase the supply of housing in or near the downtown. - For new single-family residential development, create housing densities in approximately the following proportions:
+Increase the supply of housing in or near the downtown. - Encourage a supply of independent and assisted housing facilities for special populations (elderly, developmentally disabled, etc.).